 His current research deals with the relationship between urban infrastructures, urban political economy, and the way “left-over” spaces of the city are re-appropriated.
-His dissertation research focused on the implications that transport infrastructures have on the production and perception of the urban built environment, explored through a case study of railway viaducts in Manchester, England.
-He is co-editor of the upcoming volume Deconstructing the High Line: Essays on Postindustrial Urbanism (with Christoph Lindner) and has a forthcoming chapter on urban wastelands in Global Garbage: Urban Imaginaries of Excess, Waste, and Abandonment (Routledge).
+He is currently working on a book entitled The City Below: Infrastructural Landscapes and the Post-Industrial Imaginary in London and Manchester, which explores the implications that transport infrastructures have on the production and perception of the urban built environment, explored through a case study of railway viaducts in Manchester and London, England.
+He is co-editor of Deconstructing the High Line: Essays on Postindustrial Urbanism (with Christoph Lindner, Rutgers UP) and recently published a book chapter on urban wastelands in Global Garbage: Urban Imaginaries of Excess, Waste, and Abandonment (Routledge, 2016).

 Rosa’s research and teaching draw on a variety of qualitative methods, often incorporating audio-visual data.
 His research output overlaps with visual arts practice, for which he was awarded an Artist Fellowship with the Massachusetts Cultural Council in 2013.
-Upon its inauguration in 2015, he will direct the City Lab at Queens College, a campus facility committed to collaboration in geospatial research, audio-visual experimentation in qualitative analysis, and practice-led creative methods.
+For more work on his creative practice, see his personal website at brianrosa.net.

-He teaches the Department’s introductory course, Urban Poverty and Affluence, as well as a course on Urban Politics.
-He is Faculty Advisor to the Urban Studies Club.
-Additionally, he serves on the board of the Urban Geography Specialty Group of the Association of American Geographers.
+He teaches the undergraduate courses Urban Poverty and Affluence (URBST 101) and Contemporary Urban Theory (URBST 330W), as well as the Masters courses Social Justice in Theory and Practice (URBST 705) and Urban Infrastructures and Technologies (URBST 711).
 Prior to joining Queens College, he was a faculty member in the Urban and Community Studies program at the University of Connecticut, Storrs.